solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 query vector and each vector in the Embedding Index.
 Remember, the Embedding Index has a vector for each YouTube transcript text segment.
-Finally, sort the results by cosine similarity and the text segments with the highest cosine similarity are the most similar to the query.
+Finally, sort the results by cosine similarity and the text segments with the highest cosine similarity are the most like the query.

 From a mathematic perspective, cosine similarity measures the cosine of the angle between two vectors projected in a multidimensional space.